Tontonjo/proxmox_toolbox/README.md

 ```shell
 bash proxmox_toolbox.sh -u
 ```
-Or once the tool has been used to update host, you can execute this command to fully update your host - kind of an alias of bash proxmox_toolbox.sh -u
+Once the tool has been used to update host, you can execute this command to fully update your host - kind of an alias of bash proxmox_toolbox.sh -u
 ```shell
 proxmox-update
 ```